edna-harriet/brownie-dapp1/README.md

 -$ brownie test -s

-# Deploy to the testnetHeader anchor link
+# Deploy to the testnet
 -Add an environment variable for the infura key ID.

 -For this, create .env and brownie-config.yaml files at the root folder in your project